Kenny Omega: Lucha Libre AAA Worldwide (2019–2021, 2023)

 In 2019, AEW announced a partnership with Lucha Libre AAA Worldwide, and Omega made his debut for the latter promotion at its Triplemanía XXVII event, teaming with Matt and Nick Jackson in a losing effort against Fénix, Pentagón Jr., and Laredo Kid.
 At Héroes Inmortales XIII in October, Omega won the AAA Mega Championship from Fénix.
 He retained the title against Dragon Lee at Triplemanía Regia in December and against Laredo Kid at Triplemanía XXVIII the following year.
 He defeated Andrade El Idolo to remain the AAA Mega Champion at Triplemanía XXIX in August 2021.
 In November, Omega vacated the AAA Mega Championship due to injuries, ending his reign as the title's longest-reigning holder.
 In 2023, Omega faced the AAA Mega Champion El Hijo del Vikingo for the title at Triplemanía XXXI: Tijuana, but was defeated by the champion.

 Impact Wrestling (2020–2021)

 On the December 8 episode of its program, Impact!, Omega made his Impact Wrestling debut, appearing in a segment with Don Callis.
 At the Hard To Kill pay-per-view in January 2021, he competed for the promotion, teaming with fellow former Bullet Club stablemates Karl Anderson and Doc Gallows to defeat Rich Swann, Chris Sabin, and Moose.

 At Impact Wrestling's Rebellion pay-per-view in April 2021, Omega defeated Swann in a Winner Takes All match to retain his AEW World Championship and also win the Impact World Championship.
 At Slammiversary, Omega defeated Sami Callihan in a no disqualification match to retain the Impact World Championship.
-On August 13, at the premiere episode of AEW Rampage, he lost the Impact World Championship to Christian Cage.
+On August 13, at the premiere episode of Rampage, he lost the Impact World Championship to Christian Cage.

-Return to NJPW (2022–present)

-In November 2022 at Historic X-Over, Omega returned to New Japan Pro-Wrestling via a video message, challenging IWGP United States Heavyweight Champion Will Ospreay, to a match for the title at Wrestle Kingdom 17.
-At the event, Omega defeated Ospreay, winning the title for the second time.
-He dropped the title back to Ospreay at Forbidden Door in June after interference from Callis.
-In November 2024 at Power Struggle, Omega returned to NJPW, and announced his intentions to a make his in-ring return at Wrestle Dynasty on January 5, 2025.
-He would be then be confronted backstage by Gabe Kidd, which led to a brawl between the two.
-At the event, Omega defeated Kidd.